Business Resources

 Since 1.2 Million of Pennsylvania’s children under 13 have a working parent or parents, it is likely that one or more of your employees requires child care.
 According to the Child Care Works, “The average parent loses eight days of work every year because of child care problems.”
 Providing child care for your employees, you can reduce absenteeism and turnover, thus increasing employee morale and productivity.
 When your employees do not have to worry about child care, they can more effectively focus on their jobs.

-- NEW: Investments in Caring PA, an initiative of the Pennsylvania Early Learning Investment Commission
+- Investments in Caring PA, an initiative of the Pennsylvania Early Learning Investment Commission

-- NEW: Employers Consider Child Care Subsidies, SHRM, the Society for Human Resource Management (2020)
+- Employers Consider Child Care Subsidies, SHRM, the Society for Human Resource Management (2020)

-- UPDATED LINK: Early Childhood Education: A Call to Action from the Business Community (PDF), The Business Roundtable
+- Early Childhood Education: A Call to Action from the Business Community (PDF), The Business Roundtable

 - Employer Options for Child Care: Effective Strategies for Recruitment and Retention, Pennsylvania State University, 2001 (PDF)